ActiveDPO: Active Direct Preference Optimization for Sample-Efficient Alignment: Experiments

 \para{Results.} We have provided the comparison of the average reward of the responses generated by the LLM trained on the data selected by different selection strategies in~\cref{fig:avg_reward}.
-The LLM trained with data selected by our~\algo{} consistently generates responses with higher rewards compared to other selection strategies across different LLMs and datasets.
-Consequently, our~\algo{} outperforms all other baselines in selecting data for a fixed number of labeling budgets.
-APLP performs well on the Gemma model, however, it performs even worse than random on Llama-2.
+The LLM trained on data selected by our~\algo{} consistently generates responses with higher rewards than other selection strategies across different LLMs and datasets.
+Consequently, our~\algo{} outperforms all other baselines in selecting data for a fixed number of labeling budgets\footnote{The result of DPO alignment training is problem-dependent (depending on the dataset and model).
+For very noisy datasets, it is expected that different active learning methods will perform similarly.
+For larger models, different selection methods also tend to perform more similarly than for smaller models (which explains~\cref{fig:avg_reward} (a) where our method performs similarly to other methods in the last iteration).}.
+APLP performs well on the Gemma model; however, it performs even worse than random on Llama-2.
 This is likely due to the heuristic design of the uncertainty quantification method in APLP, which does not work consistently well in different settings.
-Specifically, APLP uses the difference of the estimated rewards for two responses given a prompt as part of the selection criterion.
-This criterion allows APLP to select triplets with incorrect human preference predicted by the estimated reward function in the early stage when the reward function is inaccurate, hence improving the reward function estimation.
+Specifically, APLP uses the difference in estimated rewards for two responses given a prompt as part of its selection criterion.
+This criterion allows APLP to select triplets with incorrect human preferences predicted by the estimated reward function in the early stage, when the reward function is inaccurate, thereby improving the reward function estimation.
 This partially explains why APLP performs well in the first iteration for both TLDR and WebGPT on the Llama-2 model.
-However, as more human preference is collected, the reward function estimation is more accurate, and hence, the triplet with a large reward difference can be data points with correct human preference predicted by the estimated reward function and with a large reward margin, which do not help to improve the reward function.
+However, as more human preferences are collected, the reward function estimation is more accurate, and hence, the triplet with a large reward difference can be data points with correct human preferences predicted by the estimated reward function and with a large reward margin, which do not help to improve the reward function.
 Consequently, APLP performs badly in the later iterations.
+We provide a more detailed discussion on the differences between our gradient-based criterion and APLP's reward-difference criterion in~\cref{sec:appendix}.
 On the other hand, APO also performs inconsistently in different settings.
-This is likely due to the unrealistic assumption of the reward function, which does not hold in real applications (e.g., the implicit reward function in DPO is non-linear).
+This is likely due to its unrealistic reward function assumption, which does not hold in practice (e.g., the implicit reward function in DPO is non-linear).